timotr/harjutused/hajusrakendused/weather.md

 Ideally, you could present the work during the class/lesson.

 You can get Yo.no API endpoint address by searching "yr.no api" from web/Google and click "Get started" > "Start here" on the site.
-You want to make request to /compact endpoint with
+You want to make request to /compact endpoint with Tallinn coordinates on query parameters.

 ### What I expect you to already know about programming:
 * variables
 * for loop
 * how to access array/list data type elements
 * how to access object/Dictionary/HashMap/Map data type elements
-* how to parse JSON data
+* how to parse JSON data (serializing)
 * how to print data on the screen

 ### What you might need to learn: